Swastika

 The Swastika Book

 There is a very useful book about the Swastika published by the Smithsonian Institute in the beginning of the nineteenth century (1896).
 The book is called, what else?
 The Swastika by Thomas Wilson.
-We originally found this book in old and deteriorating condition in a library reference section, and decided to digitize it to preserve its valuable information for humanity and generations to come.
+We originally found this book in an old and deteriorating condition in a library reference section, and decided to digitize it to preserve its valuable information for humanity and generations to come.
 Later, we discovered that other organizations had also professionally digitized it in the public domain.
 We are providing several of these digital versions here, for the benefit of the Mission and humanity and generations to come.
 This book is presented as further evidence that the Swastika is considered to be a wonderful symbol in almost all cultures all throughout the earth.

 So read this book, and see that indeed the Swastika is independent from any cruel act which has been done in its name: